ChaolinTian/innovative-distinctions-of-prizewinners-and-their-networks/README.md

 ## Datasets
 This repository includes the following datasets:
 * 'data_Fig_1_main.pkl', 'data_Fig_1_noveltyInsert.pkl', 'data_Fig_1_convergenceInsert.pkl', 'data_Fig_1_interdisciplinarityInsert.pkl' : These datasets contain the innovativeness measures of prizewinners and matched non-prizewinners, used to conduct the Figure 1.
-* 'data_part_I.dta': This dataset contains the innovativeness measures of prizewinners and matched non-prizewinners, used to conduct the linear regressions to generate Figure 2.
+* 'data_part_I.dta': This dataset contains the innovativeness measures of prizewinners and matched non-prizewinners, used to conduct the regressions to generate Figure 2.
-* 'data_part_II.dta': This dataset contains the embeddedness measures and innovativeness measures of prizewinners and matched non-prizewinners’ co-authorship networks, used to conduct linear regressions to generate Table 1.
+* 'data_part_II.dta': This dataset contains the embeddedness measures and innovativeness measures of prizewinners and matched non-prizewinners’ co-authorship networks, used to conduct regressions to generate Table 1.
-* 'Margin_data_Figure2.xlsx': This dataset contains the results from the linear regressions, used to reproduce the results shown in Figure 2B.
+* 'Margin_data_Figure2.xlsx': This dataset contains the results from the regressions, used to reproduce the results shown in Figure 2B.
 * 'data_Fig_4.pkl':This datasets contains the embeddedness measures of prizewinners and matched non-prizewinners, used to conduct the Figure 4.

 ## Code